Chayti/Extracurricular_Learning_School-b7_assignment12/task_description.md

        - **Admin Profile:** An admin will see all the information discussed in **point 4**

        - **Course Approval:** This page will show the courses added by the instructor from the **Add Course page**.
-Show the following information: **Course Image, Course name, Instructor name, Instructor email, Available seats, Status(pending/approved/denied) and two buttons( Approve/Deny)**.
+Show the following information: **Course Image, Course name, Instructor name, Instructor email, Available seats, Course Price, Status(pending/approved/denied) and two buttons( Approve/Deny)**.

          >**Note:** By default, the status will be pending.
 When an admin clicks on the Approve button the status will be updated to approved.
 The Deny and the Approve button will become disabled.